Golden Circle Driving: Times and Distances

 Is the Golden Circle easy to drive?

 Yes.
-The route is fully paved and one of the easiest drives in Iceland.
+The route is fully paved and considered easy to drive.

 Can you do the Golden Circle in half a day?